evannetwork/api-blockchain-core/docs/profile/verifications.rst

 Merge given partial options and config into current options and config.

-This function is mainly used to decouple the creation process of required libraries by setting at a later point of time.
+This function is mainly used to decouple the creation process of required libraries by setting them at a later point of time.